 - When Lois and Clark started having story arcs involving time travel and alternate universes, none other than H.G.
 Wells himself arrives to advise the heroes.

 - An episode involving virtual reality has Jimmy Olsen advise Superman on how to catch the bad guys in the virtual world.

 - In the Eerie Indiana episode "The Lost Hour" an old Milkman saves Marshall from The Garbage Men in an empty, alternate dimension of Eerie.
 The milkman implies that he's an older version of Marshall.

 - Star Trek: Voyager.
 In "Future's End" Voyager finally gets back to Earth after falling through a space-time rift, but in 1996.
-At the end of the episode a member of Starfleet from the future appears to send them back to the correct timeline.
+At the end of the episode a member of Starfleet from the future appears to send them back to the correct timeline (they get a bit worried at first, since the entire thing had started with the same future Starfleet member showing up and trying to destroy Voyager).
 Subverted when Captain Janeway asks if they can return to the correct time, but stay on Earth.
 Citing the Temporal Prime Directive he has to refuse, and they're sent back to the Delta Quadrant on the other side of the galaxy.

 - Rachel Alucard from BlazBlue helps Makoto get back to the "main" timeline (after being trapped in one of the many timelines where Noel never existed) in Story Mode.
 Her reason for doing this apparently being that Makoto has "moxie".

 - When the group in Chrono Trigger first winds up at the End of Time, an old man there actually the guru Gaspar gives a basic explanation of the time travel system and latter keeps track of what you are supposed to do.
 Conveniently, this is the first time the party has a chance to time travel freely, rather than being pushed into the gates by outside events.

 - A Time Travel focused Carmen Sandiego game had these.